RECENT PROJECTS

 SCRIPPS MEMORIAL HOSPITAL, ENCINITAS COMMUNITY PROGRAMS

-This is the third year this healing arts project is being offered by Synergy Arts Foundation.
-In collaboration with Scripps Encinitas, Synergy Arts Foundation is offering this class free to all Encinitas in-patients and residents who are recovering from any neurological issues, including but not limited to brain injuries, strokes, spinal cord injuries, Parkinson’s disease, and Multiple Sclerosis.
+Since 2014, this healing arts project is being offered by Synergy Arts Foundation.
+In collaboration with Scripps Encinitas, Synergy Arts Foundation offers this class free to all Encinitas in-patients and residents who are recovering from any neurological issues, including but not limited to brain injuries, strokes, spinal cord injuries, Parkinson’s disease, and Multiple Sclerosis.
 The group is also available to those coping with cancer and multiple traumas.
 The class provides opportunities to enjoy self-expression through art, reduce stress, increase hand-eye coordination, and stimulate imagination and creativity in a comfortable and supportive environment.

-Instruction and supplies are provided through a grant from the City of Encinitas, the Mizel Family Foundation, Synergy Arts Foundation, and Scripps Memorial Hospital Encinitas Community Programs
+Facilitator's fees and supplies are provided through a grant from the City of Encinitas, Synergy Arts Foundation, and Scripps Memorial Hospital Encinitas Community Programs.
+The classes are held at the Scripps Rehabilitation Center in Encinitas as well as remotely.

-This is the third year this healing arts project is being offered by Synergy Arts Foundation.
-In collaboration with Scripps Encinitas, Synergy Arts Foundation is offering this class free to all Encinitas in-patients and residents who are recovering from any neurological issues, including but not limited to brain injuries, strokes, spinal cord injuries, Parkinson’s disease, and Multiple Sclerosis.
+Since 2014, this healing arts project is being offered by Synergy Arts Foundation.
+In collaboration with Scripps Encinitas, Synergy Arts Foundation offers this class free to all Encinitas in-patients and residents who are recovering from any neurological issues, including but not limited to brain injuries, strokes, spinal cord injuries, Parkinson’s disease, and Multiple Sclerosis.
 The group is also available to those coping with cancer and multiple traumas.
 The class provides opportunities to enjoy self-expression through art, reduce stress, increase hand-eye coordination, and stimulate imagination and creativity in a comfortable and supportive environment.

-Instruction and supplies are provided through a grant from the City of Encinitas, the Mizel Family Foundation, Synergy Arts Foundation, and Scripps Memorial Hospital Encinitas Community Programs
+Facilitator's fees and supplies are provided through a grant from the City of Encinitas, Synergy Arts Foundation, and Scripps Memorial Hospital Encinitas Community Programs.
+The classes are held at the Scripps Rehabilitation Center in Encinitas as well as remotely.

 Space 4 Art Photography for Youth Project